syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### Clear Selection

-SfDataGrid allows you to clear the selection applied in the grid rows in two ways, either by setting the SfDataGrid.SelectionMode to “None” or by calling the SfDataGrid.SelectionController.ClearSelection() method.
+**SfDataGrid** allows you to clear the selection applied in the grid rows in two ways, either by setting the **SfDataGrid.SelectionMode** to “None” or by calling the **SfDataGrid.SelectionController.ClearSelection()** method.
-The following code example illustrates how to clear selection in SfDataGrid.
+The following code example illustrates how to clear selection in **SfDataGrid**.
 {% highlight c# %}
 //Clear selection using selection mode dataGrid.SelectionMode = SelectionMode.None;